blindfold-chess/blindfold-chess/README.md

 ## 💡 Core Idea: Play Silently with Eyes Closed

 The core idea of this app is that you play with your eyes closed and without using your voice.
-Simply put on earplugs, close your eyes, control the pieces by just touching the four quadrants of your screen with your thumbs.
+Simply put on earplugs, close your eyes, control the pieces by just touching the four screen-quadrants with your thumbs.
 You can enjoy a completely immersive, audio-guided chess experience, without disturbing others.

 ## ✨ Key Features